Sufiyan-MSA/Sufiyan-MSA/README.md

 <h1>Hi 👋, I'm Mohammed Sufiyan Ahmed</h1>
-<p>🚀 Exploring Full Stack, Cloud, and DevOps—One Innovation at a Time!
+<p>🚀 Exploring Full Stack,AI-ML, Cloud, and DevOps—One Innovation at a Time!

 My passion lies in Full-Stack Development (MERN), Cloud Computing, DevOps, and exploring AI, Blockchain, and Web3 to build scalable and innovative tech solutions.
 I thrive on building, learning, and growing in the ever-evolving landscapes of Full Stack Development, DevOps, Cloud Computing, AI, and Blockchain.
 My passion lies in transforming complex ideas into scalable, user-friendly solutions.